 - #IamAFan, #MOSpa, #MOFoodie, #MODetails (Mandarin Oriental Hotel Group)

 What are you capturing?
 A sunny day on the hiking trail?
 A sunset over the ocean?
 Make sure to hashtag what features prominently in your photos.
 Maybe you should include beach hashtags or mountain hashtags for travel.

 Start with top-level hashtags that describe exactly what you’re looking at, like:

 But don’t stop there.
 Next, add some Instagram hashtags that give your post additional flavor, like:

 Are you lounging on the most beautiful beach you’ve ever seen?
 Think about how many beach hashtags for travel you can come up with, and then do a search to see if people are using them.
 It really is that simple.

 And, finally, why not add a few photography hashtags that tell people how you take your photos?
 For example:

 Describe the Moment

-Was the food you ate delicious?
 Is the lei you just received in Hawaii super pretty?
+Is the Caribbean’s warm turquoise water washing onto your toes?
 People want to experience what you’re experiencing.

 That’s why these top-level hashtags are so popular: